 In the case of “Material Girl,” referenced in the last post, the main idea and images too came pretty quickly.
 I have a friend, Deborah, who is both athletic and gifted in artistic ways, creating and successfully marketing a line of bold and yet delicate jewelry.
 She has a gift for speculation, too, and lets her mind and imagination rove, often saying things that catch me sideways or unawares, speculations on gender or mortality that might knock me off a bike if we are biking together, totally unexpected and wild and often hilarious venturings.

 For example, she and her husband Ken had been watching Transparent, the TV series about a father who undergoes a sex change and becomes a woman.
 Deborah offered, on the spur of the moment, as we were biking down the trail, that it wouldn’t bother her if that’s what her husband decided.
 I was appalled, or at least thought I was, and her husband denounced the idea when she told him.
-He was outraged.
+“The fuck I would go along with that!”
+Ken said.
 Still, this is the kind of thing that flies out of Deborah’s mouth as she’s blazing down the trail.

 When I look back at my Catholic boyhood, which took place long ago at a time when Latin was still used in the Mass and when school children learned Latin and English side by side, literally, in the missals and prayer books, then I can invoke images pretty quickly of yearning for something gone, something spiritual, however improbable, and so I come to the conclusion that I am no longer a believing boy, clutching missal and catechism, and cannot believe in the misty and mystical spirits of the Church … but can believe in such bodies and such spirits as Deborah’s which are before me.